DiffrAI/ai-research-assistant-platform/docs/local_model_setup.md

 - Ensure Ollama is running on the correct port
 - Check that the model is loaded and ready
 - Verify the URL in `LOCAL_MODEL_URL`
+- Ensure `LOCAL_MODEL_NAME` matches the model loaded in Ollama

 ### Search Issues
 - DuckDuckGo may occasionally have rate limiting
+- Retry logic is built-in and configurable
 - Try switching to Tavily if you need more reliable search
 - Check internet connection for web search functionality